BOND REPORT: Yield Curve Ends Week Flattest In A Decade

 What are analysts saying?

-"Investors are finally getting it, inflation is likely to stay benign," said Jason Thomas, chief investment officer at Savos Investments, a division of AssetMark.
+"Investors are finally getting it, inflation is likely to stay benign," said Jason Thomas, Chief Economist at AssetMark.
 That has made owning longer-maturity debt attractive even as rates ratchet up higher.
 The combination of the two factors has been responsible for flattening the yield curve, said Thomas.

 "The bigger test, of course, will come in the Senate, but that chamber's vote is now not likely to take place until after next week, thus giving the Finance Committee much more time to try to address various concerns about the bill," said Thierry Wizman, global interest rates and currencies strategist for the Macquarie Group.